paholg/paholg.github.io/_dimensioned/index.md

 project: dimensioned
 ---

-Compile-time type checking for arbitrary unit systems.
+Dimensioned is a Rust library fo compile-time type checking for arbitrary unit systems.

 This library currently comes with just SI units, but you can easily make your own by